$12 / ADVANCE $15/ GATE

 Each December, the final two teams in all classes (1A through 7A) clash for their respective state titles!
 Super 7 will consist of seven games played over the course of three days and as in the past, will be hosted annually in December at alternating Division 1 NCAA football stadiums.
 Bryant-Denny Stadium in Tuscaloosa and Jordan-Hare Stadium in Auburn.
-In 2013, the two day attendance was a record X. Jordan-Hare stadium in Auburn will be hosting the 2014 championships games this December 3-5.
+Attendance has totaled to a record 106,378 over the past two years.
+Jordan-Hare stadium in Auburn will be hosting the 2014 championships games this December 3-5.

 Pat Dye Field at Jordan-Hare Stadium, the nation's 10th-largest on-campus stadium, with a capacity of 87,451, has served as home of the Auburn Tigers since 1939.

 On football Saturdays in Auburn, Jordan-Hare Stadium becomes Alabama's fifth-largest city.
 More than 75,000 season tickets have been sold to Auburn home games in each of the last 18 years.

 The stadium is named for Ralph "Shug" Jordan, Auburn's all-time winningest football coach, and Clifford Leroy Hare, a member of Auburn's first football team, president of the old Southern Conference and longtime chairman of Auburn's Faculty Athletic Committee.

 Legendary coach Pat Dye has also had his name forever attached to Jordan-Hare Stadium, as the turf officially became known as Pat Dye Field at Jordan-Hare Stadium prior to the 2005 Iron Bowl.